The Methodology

 Composite Habitability (Current → 2100 → 2300)

 The seven factors are scored continuously on [0, 1].
 Each factor has two anchors: a "fully habitable" lower bound (below which → 1.0) and a hard cliff (above which → 0, where the factor crosses an established uninhabitability threshold).
 Linear ramp in between gives the gradient within habitability.
 Cliffs: slope ≥ 30° (alpine, structurally unbuildable), soil HWSD SQ1 class 7 (FAO "unsuitable, ineffective" — desertic/glacial soils with no agricultural potential) or class 0 (no soil), annual-max wet-bulb Tw ≥ 35 °C (Sherwood & Huber survivability ceiling), mean annual T ≤ -15 °C (continuous tundra / ice cap), consecutive dry days ≥ 180 (six unbroken dry months — rainfed agriculture infeasible, desert-margin classification), flood depth ≥ 1 m (RP100 riverine, or 5 m / 65 m SLR commitment for 2100 / 2300).
 Water stress is gradient-only — no cliff, since BWSs=5 conflates engineered settlements (Phoenix, Cairo) with arid no-use cells, and we don't want to falsely flag the former as uninhabitable.
 The composite is the geometric mean of factor scores unless any factor hits its cliff, in which case the cell is marked uninhabitable (0).
-Ocean and inland water bodies are masked out using slope-derived water detection.
+Ocean and inland water bodies are masked out using the HWSD soil-class land mask (class 0 = ocean / no soil, class 7 = inland water), matching the basemap water mask.

 Biodiversity Risk — methodology